MyatKyawKaung/Network-Traffic-Analysis/README.md

 ### Overview
 * **Wireshark**: A powerful network protocol analyzer for capturing and inspecting network traffic.
+* **NetworkMiner**: An open source network forensics tool that extracts artifacts, such as files, images, emails and passwords from PCAPs.
 * **Snort**: An open-source intrusion detection system (IDS) for detecting network-based threats.

 ### Prerequisites